Prospective Scholars: Testimonials

-After this long period of uncertainty caused by COVID-19, I was delighted when traveling and academic exchange became possible again.
-For me, who had just embarked on her PhD-journey, this meant one thing: I could go abroad for a research exchange.
-So, I thought to myself: what better place for this, than Berkeley?
+After a long period of uncertainty caused by COVID-19, I was delighted when traveling and academic exchange became possible again.
+As someone who had just embarked on her PhD-journey, this meant one thing: I could go abroad for a research exchange.
+So, I thought to myself: what better place than Berkeley?

-What first drew me [to CCS] was the East Asian Studies Library here at the University of California, Berkeley with its impressive collection of premodern texts and just the number of available resources.
+What first drew me [to CCS] was the East Asian Studies Library at the University of California, Berkeley with its impressive collection of premodern texts and massive volume of available resources.

 It did not take long to discover that the actual heart of this university is the people.
-I am more than grateful for all the amazing colleagues here, whom I had the pleasure of meeting and who have helped me tremendously on my academic journey.
+I am more than grateful to all the amazing colleagues whom I had the pleasure of meeting while here and who have helped me tremendously on my academic journey.

-Right from the start, everybody was very welcoming and there is always someone to ask for advice.
+Right from the start, everyone was very welcoming and there has always been someone to ask for advice.
 It did not take long for me to feel at home and I would like to thank the CCS team and my sponsor, Prof. Michael Nylan of the History Department, for their warm welcome and support.
-This is not limited to my research and campus life, but also includes tips and help outside of academia.
+This is not just limited to my research and campus life, but also includes tips and help outside of academia.
 One example might be a list of “Berkeley Institutions” one must not miss.
 Because, honestly, if you haven’t visited these, have you even studied and worked here?

 Not only the researchers and the beautiful library (which still makes me gasp like a fan going to their favorite idol’s concert), but the environment of the Berkeley campus as well inspire and allow me to fully focus on my research.

 A typical day leads me through the whole campus, passing the Sather Gate, glancing up at the Campanile, Berkeley’s bell tower and landmark, onwards to the East Asian Library.